justin-calleja/Gut-wiki/Simulate.md

 ## <a name="simulate"> Simulate
+The simulate method will call the `_process` and `_physics_process` on a tree of objects.
+It will check each object to see if they have either method and run it if it exists.
+If you object has both (which I don't think you are supposed to do), it will call `_process` and then `_physics_process`.

-The simulate method will call the `_process` or `_fixed_process` on a tree of objects.
-It takes in the base object, the number of times to call the methods and the delta value to be passed to `_process` or `_fixed_process` (if the object has one).
-This will only cause code directly related to the `_process` and `_fixed_process` methods to run.
+`simulate` takes in the base object, the number of times to call the methods and the delta value to be passed to `_process` or `_physics_process` (if the object has one).
+It starts calling it on the passed in object and then moves through the tree recursively calling `_process` and `_physics_process`.
+The order that the children are processed is determined by the order that `get_children` returns

+`simulate` will only cause code directly related to the `_process` and `_physics_process` methods to run.
 Signals will be sent, methods will be called but timers, for example, will not fire since the main loop of the game is not actually running.
-Creating a test that yields is a better solution for testing such things.
+Creating a test that `yield`s is a better solution for testing such things.

 Example
 ``` python